Spin cycle stops early

 Step 1

-Unplug the washer before doing anything else, then open the lid and redistribute the laundry so it sits evenly around the drum.
-Samsung top-loaders use a vibration sensor that will abort the spin cycle if it detects an imbalance — a single clumped mass of wet clothes on one side is enough to trigger it.
-This single check resolves the problem in roughly half of all early-stop complaints, so always start here before disassembling anything.
+First things first, unplug the washer.
+Then, open the lid and redistribute the laundry so it sits evenly around the drum.
+Samsung top-loaders use a vibration sensor that will abort the spin cycle if it detects an imbalance — even a single clumped mass of wet clothes on one side can trigger it.
+This simple check resolves the problem in about half of all early-stop complaints, so always start here before disassembling anything.

 Step 2

-With the washer empty and unplugged, place a bubble level on the top panel and check all four corners — even a slight tilt causes the tub to swing unevenly during high-speed spin, which the vibration sensor interprets as a fault.
-Adjust each leveling foot by turning it by hand until all four make solid contact with the floor, then lock every jam nut tight with a 22mm wrench so the feet cannot creep out of position during operation.
+With the washer empty and unplugged, place a bubble level on the top panel and check all four corners.
+Even a slight tilt can cause the tub to swing unevenly during high-speed spin, which the vibration sensor interprets as a fault.
+Adjust each leveling foot by turning it by hand until all four make solid contact with the floor, then lock every jam nut tight with a 22mm wrench so the feet can’t creep out of position during operation.
 Pro tip: rock the machine corner-to-corner after adjustment; there should be zero movement.

 Step 3